togzhh/oa-publishing-speed/README.md

 ### Known limitations

-- The turnaround figure is **self-reported by the journal to DOAJ**, not independently measured from article-level timestamps — treat it as a claimed value, not ground truth.
+- The turnaround figure is **self-reported by the journal to DOAJ**.
 - It's a **single combined metric** (submission→publication).
 It cannot be split into submission→acceptance and acceptance→publication without article-level data.
-Some publishers deposit `received`/`accepted` history dates into Crossref (via JATS `<history>` metadata), but coverage is inconsistent across publishers — a viable extension, not part of this analysis.
-- Cross-sectional snapshot, not longitudinal.
+- Cross-sectional data, not longitudinal.
 - `discipline` is derived by taking the *first* pipe-separated subject classification DOAJ lists for a journal and its top-level LCC category.
-Multidisciplinary journals are therefore assigned to only one of their categories (whichever DOAJ lists first) — a simplification, not a validated classification.

 ## Methodology